Are you sure?

 Then, one of the bigger things to consider is which continent you want to be on.
 Each country has their own academic system and way of doing things, though there are some similarities.
 Keep in mind that some systems are harder to get into if you’re not a citizen or permanent resident.
 For example, it’s not possible for non-UK citizens to get UK funding to do a PhD there, so you’d need to bring in your own external funds like an NSERC, Marie Curie, Rhodes, or Gates Cambridge Scholarship.

-Keep an eye on the AAS job register, “Pre-doctoral/Graduate Positions” section (scroll down).
+Keep an eye on the AAS job register, “Pre-doctoral/Graduate Positions” section (scroll down) and the EAS job directory (filter by position).
 Not all jobs will be listed yet.
 For example, Amsterdam usually has a few PhD positions available, and they start advertising these at the end of October.
 For Canadian and American universities, they typically won’t advertise on there, so you’ll want to look through department websites and see what the different professors do.
 When you find someone whose research sounds like it’d be a good fit, email them to ask if they are looking to take on a new PhD student.
 Another place to look for potential advisors is in the author list of papers you find interesting!
 Again, do your homework and read up on them before emailing them.
 Check out the AstroBetter wiki for lists of programs and advice on applications.
 But once you have an idea of what you want to do and generally where you want to do it, ask the profs in your current place if they know which places have people doing that kind of research.

 For the US, many places still require the GRE and Physics GRE (but not all!), so there’s that hurdle to get over, and you’ll want to email the department chair of grad studies/admissions to ask if they’ll accept your MSc courses.